rdlauer/articles/plugins-marketplace/plugin-cardview/post.md

-# Adding a Material Design CardView to Your NativeScript App
+# Adding a Material Design CardView to a NativeScript App

 One of the most popular mobile user interface components today is the card (a.k.a.
 CardView).